 The first stage is associated with small white or gray patches on their head or lateral line.
 The patches can appear raised or recessed, and there can be slight erosion of their tissue.

 In the second stage, the patches become larger and more evident, and there is noticeable tissue erosion.
-The affected area can appear sunken in, and scales might have begun to fall off.
+The affected area can appear sunken in, and scales might have started to fall off.

 The third stage is associated with severe tissue erosion, with large areas of their head and lateral line affected.
 Your fish might have difficulty swimming and can become lethargic.
 In some cases, the condition can be fatal.